 The pandemic has resulted in more people working from home for the first time.

-Which is making working from home (WFH) an IT security requirement for most businesses.
+This has now made working from home cyber security a requirement for most businesses.

-So, we’ve put together some IT security tips that will help to keep you safe whilst working from home;
+We’ve put together these cyber security tips to help protect your business whilst working from home;

 1. Be Aware of Scams